Should I Bring my Car to Israel?

 Hebrew: האם כדי לי לייבא רכב לישראל

-Should I buy or should I bring?
+Should I buy or should I bring a car to Israel?
 This is a question olim often ask us.
 Importing your car might sound like a good idea when you're sitting in the comfort of your home abroad making Aliyah preparations and decisions.
-According to your Aliyah emissary (shaliach) the import procedure seems relatively easy.... but, in actual fact, it is a lot more complicated than you'd expect.
+According to your Aliyah emissary (Hebrew: shaliach) the import procedure seems relatively easy.... but, in actual fact, it is a lot more complicated than you'd expect.
 The Ministry of Transport (Misrad Ha'Tachbura - משד התחבורה) allows you to import a vehicle for your personal use only.

-We are not trying to encourage or discourage you from bringing a vehicle into Israel, we are just sharing valuable information based on the experience of other olim.
+We are not trying to encourage or discourage you from bringing a car to Israel, we are just sharing valuable information based on the experience of other olim.

 The Sussita - A locally manufactured car, popular in the 60's and 70s